Luerenbaum/Luerenbaum/README.md

 - 👋 Hi, I’m @Luerenbaum
 - 👀 I’m interested in almost everything related to PCs: developing & programming, server administration, and of course also computer games!
 - 🌱 I’m currently learning Python and C/C++
-- 💞️ I’m looking to collaborate on nothing for now.
 - 📫 How to reach me: leave me a message at hello@luerenbaum.com

 <!---